Ben Kissel: Career

 Ben recorded three comedy specials with Last Podcast on the Left.

 Politics

 In 2014, Kissel successfully challenged a 1964 ordinance on cross-dressing in Haddon Township, New Jersey, resulting in its repeal.

-Ben Kissel identifies as an independent and in 2017, ran for Brooklyn Borough president against current NYC Mayor Eric Adams, receiving 1.8% of the vote.
+Ben Kissel identifies as an independent and in 2017, ran for Brooklyn Borough president against former NYC Mayor Eric Adams, receiving 1.8% of the vote.
 Kissel's platform included advocating for criminal justice reform, transportation issues in Brooklyn regarding the L Train, and rent control.